SamedhG/gitchat/report.md

 Github API.
 Our proposal also included an idea of flagging users who were known to be trolls or create a negative experience on the app, which we did not end up implementing.

+Users can interact with the application in a web browser.
+They can sign in using a pre-existing GitHub account and get redirected to a page showing a list of their repositories.
+Within each repository of which the user is a collaborator, they have the option to click a button to start a voice call within that repository.
+Other collaborators as well as non-collaborating users can join the call, but non-collaborators do not have the option to start calls or to speak during a call.
+The audio call gives the ability for collaborators to discuss the project in one place at the same time without having to respond individually to issues.
+It also gives non-collaborators to listen to the collaborators and their design process, approach to bug-fixes, future directions, etc.

 This project contianed more features than the other apps that we have worked on during this class.
 With implementing the voice calls, Github